ADC

 • resolverMaxTcpConnections: Sets the maximum number of DNS-TCP connections that can be opened for recursive resolution per packet engine.

-• resolverMaxTcpTimeout: Defines the maximum time (in seconds) to wait for a response on a DNS-TCP connection during recursive resolution per packet engine.
+• resolverMaxTcpTimeout: Defines the maximum time (in seconds) to wait for a response on a DNS-TCP connection during recursive resolution.

 1. Create or modify a DNS profile for recursive resolution.